rushabh-mehta/Etsy-Clone/README.md

 ## Backend server
 1. Inside the backend directory run `npm install` to install the dependencies.
 2. Create a config directory and add a default.json with the appropriate config params.
-3. Execute 'npm run live' to start the Node.js server.
+3. Execute `npm run live` to start the Node.js server.

 ## Frontend server
 1. Inside the frontend directory run `npm install` to install the dependencies.